 On Monday 20 June, BrainCanDo appeared in The Times as the programme embarks on a three-year experiment, along with researchers from the University of Reading as well as pupils from Queen Anne’s School and Westminster City School, into social and emotional contagion.
 The experiment comes as teachers have long been confused as to why some […]

 A Day Exploring Music and Learning On Tuesday 14 June 2016, BrainCanDo hosted its second annual conference at BAFTA 195 Piccadilly, a stunning venue in Central London.
 The day was targeted at Music and Psychology professionals as we explored music and learning, more specifically what happens to our brain when we create music.
-It […]
+It was […]

 Another aspect of the work and research of BrainCanDo received recognition in The Sunday Times on 5 June 2016.
 Sian Griffiths, Education Editor, focused upon the use of music when revising by girls at Queen Anne’s School and whether or not it actually helps.
 The pupils at Queen Anne’s, an independent boarding school, who are […]